 - More Veggie Variation - adding in canned or frozen corn, small diced zucchini and eggplant will add extra veggies to the mix.
 To hide the veggies from the kids, cook them and blend them with the tomato sauce in a high powered blender then add them to the cooked meat.
 Add ¼-½ cup of water to thin the sauce out while it simmers so it will not burn while combining as it cooks.

 - Spicy Pork Sausage Meat - Instead of using ground beef use Spicy Pork Sausage meat out of the casings.
-We have found that Johnsonville Hot Italian is safe for us, always check with the manufacturer before trying.
+We have found that Johnsonville Mild Italian from their naturals line is safe for us, always check with the manufacturer before trying.

 What To Make With Gluten Free Sloppy Joes Leftovers?